Lanthian/comp30024-2024-part-b/notes.md

 have left, so I’m going to instead get on with starting the report and polishing a-B for submission.
 If you’d like to give MCTS a crack I more than welcome it, or if you want to direct efforts elsewhere that’s also fine.
 I like the idea of monte carlo but just struggling a bit too much with the limited time I have in the coming week to complete it.

+# 2024.05.07
+Noting down a quick idea before I forget it -- the slowest part of the program right now (besides branching factor of looking deeper) is the generation of children states from this branching factor.
+If we instead store pre-computed children rather than regenerating them, we can trade memory for processing time.
+If managed correctly we shouldn't overflow memory limitations, and should hopefully speed up processing time majorly.
+* Today I've also restructured the directory to make coding alternative bots easier